IOCCG/Protocol-6-POM/POM-protocol.md

 Total particulate C is comprised of both organic and inorganic fractions.
 To properly quantify the organic component of that pool, any inorganic C must be removed from the sample.
 Removal is typically carried out by acidifying the sample, either by exposing it to acid fumes or by adding a dilute acid solution aliquot.
 Little is known about the magnitude of the blank or its effect on precision for this procedural step.
 An inter-calibration exercise among laboratories analyzing total and organic C and N in settling particles collected with sediment traps found higher variability for samples analyzed for organic C over those for total C (King et al., 1998).
 The authors hypothesized that this higher variability arose from errors introduced during the acidification step and not from the lower organic C concentrations measured, given that for a set of sediment samples also analyzed in that exercise with comparable total C concentrations, the precision among laboratories was better.
 These results emphasize the need to properly account for any blank that may arise during this processing step, and minimize errors due to organic C loss or incomplete inorganic C removal.
 A comparison of acidification methods by the type of acid used (i.e., HCl, H2SO4, and H3PO4) found that those using sulfuric acid were more prone to volatilize organic matter (King et al., 1998).
 Novak et al. (in prep) found no significant differences using 12 M HCl fumes for 24 hours vs. 0.25 mL of 1.2 M HCl onto GF-75 filters for samples of diluted cultures of CaCO3 lith-forming Emiliania huxleyi and the flagellate Dunaliella sp.
 It is important to note that the acidification step can result in the potential hydrolysis of acid-reactive molecules such as proteins, leading to losses from the sample filter matrix.
 One benefit of exposing samples to acid in the same receptacle (e.g., silver boat) that is used to carry out the analyses is that such potential losses are minimized (see the application of this method to sediments by Hedges and Stern, 1984).

 Other considerations with sample acidification are the effects on PN, stable C and N isotope, and radiocarbon measurements.
-Current recommendations when measuring $\delta^{13}$C and $\delta^{15}$N in POM samples are to perform $\delta^{15}$N on non-acidified samples due to measurable changes in N isotope ratios due to acidification (Carabel et al. 2006).
+Current recommendations when measuring $\delta ^{13}$C and $\delta ^{15}$N in POM samples are to perform $\delta ^{15}$N on non-acidified samples due to measurable changes in N isotope ratios due to acidification (Carabel et al. 2006).
 Brodie et al. (2011) examined both rinsing and fuming of aquatic and terrestrial organic samples with HCl and H3PO4.
 The authors concluded that the HCl rinse technique directly in combustion capsules provided the most consistent results for bulk POC and PN abundance.
 The fuming method with HCl did not provide as consistent or accurate results.
-In a study of carbonate removal in coastal sediments, Komada et al. (2008) determined that fuming sediments with HCl over 24 hours provided accurate organic C, $\delta^{13}$C, and Δ14C compared to the addition of 1 N aqueous HCl to the samples.
+In a study of carbonate removal in coastal sediments, Komada et al. (2008) determined that fuming sediments with HCl over 24 hours provided accurate organic C, $\delta ^{13}$C, and Δ14C compared to the addition of 1 N aqueous HCl to the samples.
 Hernes et al. (2001) evaluated the performance of acid fuming vs. acidifying with a solution on carbonate-rich sediment samples (>10% inorganic C) collected in the Eastern Equatorial Pacific and found that fuming was not effective at removing all the inorganic C. For radiocarbon dating purposes, Bao et al. (2019) recommended fuming HCl versus adding HCl solution for removal of inorganic carbon in low carbonate sediment samples.
 Note that Bao et al. (2019) inserted NaOH pellets into the desiccator following acidification to remove remaining acid and chloride ions to protect their ramped pyrolysis oxidation equipment from damage.
 It may be worth exploring whether this procedure could reduce wear and tear on elemental analyzer instruments.

 Further evaluation of the effectiveness of fuming vs. acid addition for inorganic carbon removal, specifically for POC measurement, is necessary.
 However, from the evidence, it appears that the inorganic C content of the samples could be a guiding factor in the choice of acidification method, with fuming being appropriate for low inorganic content.
 At the same time, acid addition might be better for samples with high inorganic C. In addition, additional recommendations for the procedural step of removing inorganic C are proposed based on our collective experience and the studies available.
 Avoid plastic surfaces or containers when acidifying samples.
 For example, place samples in a large glass desiccator to either expose them to fumes or after adding dilute acid.
 Expose the samples to fumes for 24 hours; samples acidified by liquid acid addition can be removed after several hours to guarantee—in both cases—that all the inorganic C is removed.
 Either method can be applied before the samples are dried, after thawing, or after the samples are oven dried.
 However, it seems more likely that a moist filter would be more susceptible to losses of hydrolyzed compounds than a dry filter.
 Recommended acids are HCl or H3PO4, and H2SO4 should be avoided.
 It is better to place or return samples to the freeze-drier or drying oven (see Section 5.2) for 24 hours after the acidification is complete to volatilize excess acid.
 Otherwise, it might corrode the metallic sample encapsulation material (see Section 5.4) used for elemental analysis and cause material loss.